 She holds professional certificates in Spanish 7-12 and English 7-12.
 She earned a double Bachelors in English and Spanish from SUNY Albany.
 She has a Masters in Linguistics from SUNY Albany and a Masters in Educational Administration from the College of Saint Rose.
 She holds SBL and SDL certificates and she is currently finishing up her doctoral degree in Educational Leadership from The Sage Colleges.

 She takes pride in education and couldn't picture herself doing anything else.
 “Education is the most powerful tool we can use to change the world!”

 Jessa Waterhouse joined the RBE-RN staff in January 2015.
 She was a Spanish teacher for seven years in the capital district and holds a professional certificate in Spanish 7-12 and ESOL.
 She earned her Bachelors in Spanish from SUNY New Paltz, her Masters in Adolescent Education from the College of Saint Rose and her certification for ESOL from Mercy College.

 Lindsey Konderwich is the Program Support Specialist for the Questar III RBERN.
-She was a substitute teacher for several years for the Hudson City School District and holds an initial certificate in Literacy Education (birth-6th grade).
+She was a substitute teacher for several years for the Hudson City School District.
 Most recently, she was a traveling teaching instructor for the Mystic Aquarium in Mystic, CT and a program assistant at the Nantucket Boys and Girls Club in Nantucket, MA.
-She attended SUNY New Paltz where she received her bachelor's degree in Childhood Education with a concentration in Mathematics and her master's degrtee in Literacy Education.
+She attended SUNY New Paltz where she received her Bachelor's degree in Childhood Education with a concentration in Mathematics and her Master's degree in Literacy Education.